YHKok/tp/docs/UserGuide.md

   * The index **must be a positive integer** 1, 2, 3, …​
   * The index referred to **must** be a `Student` contact.
 * Existing values will be updated to the input values specified by `nd/` and `nti/`.
+* DAY should be one of the following options: Mon, Tue, Wed, Thur, Fri, Sat, Sun, or their full forms (e.g., Monday, Friday).
+* TIME should be in 12-hour format without leading zeros, e.g., 3pm-5pm or 9:30AM-11:45AM.
+    * When specifying minutes, use ':' and **NOT** '.', e.g. 12:45pm is allowed, but 12.45pm is NOT.
-* The start time must not be greater than the end time.
+* The start time **must not be greater than** the end time.

 Examples:
 *  `editsession 1 d/Mon ti/3pm-5pm nd/Thur nti/9:30AM-11:45AM` Edits the session's day and time of the 1st person to be `Thur` and `9:30AM-11:45AM`.